-Immunotherapy is cancer treatment that utilises the body's own immune system to attack the cancer.
-In the case of lung cancer with proven RET mutations, immunotherapy, possibly combined with chemotherapy, is recommended when the available targeted drugs have already been tried.
+Immunotherapy is cancer treatment that utilises the body's own immune system to attack the cancer disease.

+For KRAS-positive lung cancer, immunotherapy, possibly combined with chemotherapy, is the first-line treatment.

-If the cancer progresses while you are on this therapy, it may be better to try other drugs.
+If the cancer progresses while you are on this therapy, it could be that you will need other drugs.
 This is known as moving from one line of therapy to another.
 The good news is that new drugs are continually being tested in clinical trials.